Cortrah/kdtree/README.md

 Their examples are particularly great for getting the sense of what a kdtree is

-Another good descriptionp of the use of a kdtree applied specifically to 3d rendering via binary space partitioning https://www.youtube.com/watch?v=yTRzfKh4Tg0
+Another good description of the use of a kdtree applied specifically to 3d rendering via binary space partitioning https://www.youtube.com/watch?v=yTRzfKh4Tg0

 some elixir related bintree links